leshchukt/5InARow/README.md

 # 5InARow
 Network game based on Java sockets.
+Watch video to see how it works.